 I love tattoos, but I’ll never get one.
 Ever.
 Unless you can convince me why I should.
 Or shouldn’t.
 Bringing to mind my unfortunate pierced belly button incident.
 And epic fail hair-dying experiment.

 Did I mention I’m distractable?

 PS.
-My debut paranormal romantic suspense COME HELL OR HIGH DESIRE will be coming out from Entangled Publishing in late summer/early fall (omg omg omg!!!).
-You can also find me here (website), here (Facebook), and here (Twitterville).
+My debut paranormal romantic suspense COME HELL OR HIGH DESIRE released from Entangled Publishing in August.

 I have a tattoo.
 Got it when I was young and impressionable…last spring.
 Did I say how young I was back then?
 Hopefully I won’t gain weight and have it start looking like a huge gnarly yam instead of the cute little swirly thing-a-ma-jiggy I designed for my back end.

 What the heck was I thinking?

 Yes, tis true, my husband and I often find ourselves often asking each other, “Is it time for your medication or mine?”
 But I truly believe a good mood altering drug is the key, at my age anyway, to seeing life for the wonder that it is.
 It has certainly allowed my husband and I to last through two teenage boys and twenty years of marriage.
 That and a lot of love and laughs.

 Life is hard, and joyous, and confusing, and so entertaining at times.
 As a little eight-year-old girl said to me last week as I bent over one of my students to help clean dog poop from his shoes, “You have a tattoo!!!
 That’s a tramp-stamp, and my mommy says only tramps get tramp-stamps!”